What happens when a child star grows up?

 Before this, Thomas Stanghelle had also helped the accordion-group Lindesnses Trekkspillklubb into the Norwegian Opera House in 2010, by writing an accordion-opera(“trekkspillopera”), which was performed in tv-shows like “Nytt på Nytt” on NRK1.

 In 2013 Thomas Stanghelle composed the music to the new musical “Pilegrimsreisen” with lyrics by Ivar Skippervold, which has been successfully performed three years in a row from 2014 to 2016 in the South of Norway, by request of The Norwegian Church at Evje/Iveland.
+For the reformation 500th anniversary, Thomas Stanghelle wrote and composed a new musical, succesfully performed several times in Norway in 2017 and 2018, in two different versions: “Luther glede”(C) and “Speilet!”(C).

 Thomas is one of those artists who is always busy; who pushes the boundaries of his considerable talent to see where it will lead him.
 He frequently tours, performing his own compositions as well as traditional and classical repertoire for audiences both in Norway and abroad.
 But there seems to be a special connection between his music and the Orient.
 When asked why his music has such appeal to the Asian ear, “I think music is one of the most important means of communication,” says Thomas.
 “No matter where you live, music has the power to touch people and to heal – not only those listening to it, but those writing and performing it,” he continues.
 It’s clear that Thomas is looking forward to many more musical exploits, both throughout Asia and in the Western world.
 When asked where he sees his music going in the future, Thomas gives a little smile and says, “Just wait – I’ve only just begun!”